-Derwent Living offers a support service for all customers who live in our affordable living properties.
-The service provides information and sign posting to all customers to help them access appropriate support and settle into their community.
+Derwent Living staff are happy to provide information and sign posting to all customers, to help them access appropriate support and settle into their community.

-If you would like some advice on any support issues or to be referred for support please contact your local housing officer or support service coordinator on 01332 346477.
+If you would like some advice on any support issues please contact your local housing officer on 01332 346477.

 - Are you having trouble managing your money on a day-to-day basis?